marmarek/qubes-doc/en/_doc/external/security-guides/multifactor-authentication.md

 method presents several benefits over relying on a consumer smartphone app or
 SMS:

 * `oathtool` includes the [time-based one-time password (TOTP)][TOTP] algorithm, which is the same algorithm used by [Google Authenticator][], one of the most commonly used authenticator apps.
 This means that we can use `oathtool` as a complete open-source replacement for Google Authenticator (which became propriety (closed-source) in May 2013 after version 2.21).

 * By keeping all of our authenticator data as plain text files in a dedicated VM, we have complete control over the secret keys used to generate our authentication tokens, and we can back up, copy, and transfer our authenticator data at will.

 * By creating a minimal environment in which to run `oathtool` from the command line, we can minimize our attack surface relative to most smartphone apps and SMS.
 Consumer smartphones are typically internet-facing devices which are increasingly targeted by malware.
 Most smartphones are bundled with proprietary software which allows service providers almost complete control over the device.
 Likewise, consumer SMS messages are often cleartext communications which can feasibly be intercepted and read by third parties.
   (In cases in which SMS messages are encrypted on the network by the service provider, the service provider itself still has full access, which means that the contents of such messages could be read by unscrupulous admins or turned over to government agencies.)

 * Using `oathtool` in a dedicated, network-isolated Qubes VM allows us to achieve a unique combination of security and convenience.
 The strong isolation Qubes provides allows us to reap the full security benefits of MFA, while virtualization frees us from having to worry about finding and handling a second physical device.

 Optional Preparation Steps
 --------------------------

 1. Start with a minimal template.
 In this example, we'll use the [minimal Fedora template][FedoraMinimal].
 Get it if you haven't already done
    so:

+    ```bash_session
     [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-fedora-30-minimal
+    ```

 2. Since we'll be making some modifications, you may want to clone the minimal
    template:

+    ```bash_session
     [user@dom0 ~]$ qvm-clone fedora-30-minimal fedora-30-min-mfa
+    ```

 3. To open a root shell on the minimal template (for details, see [Passwordless Root]), run the following command:

+    ```bash_session
     [user@dom0 ~]$ qvm-run -u root fedora-30-min-mfa xterm
+    ```

 4. Since this is going to be a minimal environment in which we run `oathtool` from the command line, we'll install only a couple of packages:

+    ```bash_session
     [root@fedora-30-min-mfa ~]# dnf install oathtool vim-minimal
     [root@fedora-30-min-mfa ~]$ poweroff
+    ```

 5. Create an AppVM and set it to use the TemplateVM we just created:

+    ```bash_session
     [user@dom0 ~]$ qvm-create -l black mfa
     [user@dom0 ~]$ qvm-prefs -s mfa template fedora-30-min-mfa
+    ```

 6. Isolate the new AppVM from the network:

+    ```bash_session
     [user@dom0 ~]$ qvm-prefs -s mfa netvm none
+    ```

 Using the MFA AppVM
 -------------------